Undergraduate Apartments and Suite-style Housing

 Each suite has a living room, a shared bath, and either four or six single bedrooms.
 Two 8-bedroom town-house suites (assigned to groups of four or eight students) are also available.
 Students in groups of 3, 4, 6, or 8 are considered first when assigning suites.

-Students returning for Winter Quarter will have some additional apartments available to them, including the Oak Creek Apartments These luxury two-bedroom apartments, located just off the main campus on Sand Hill Road, are furnished by the University and each house three students.
+Students returning for Winter Quarter will have additional apartments available to them, including some in the Oak Creek Apartments complex.
+These luxury two-bedroom apartments, located just off the main campus on Sand Hill Road, are furnished by the University and each house three students.
 They are staffed similarly to on-campus residences by Residential Education.
 Students moving in for Winter Quarter will be able to stay through the end of the academic year.
-There also may be some additional apartments in Escondido Village assigned to undergraduate students depending on the number of applications received.
-Undergraduate students are not assigned into Oak Creek, Rains, or Escondido Village during the spring term unless there is no space available in on-campus undergraduate housing.
+Undergraduate students are not assigned into Oak Creek during the spring term unless there is no space available in on-campus undergraduate housing.

 Living in an apartment or suite requires considerable joint-decision making and individual responsibility.
 Before forming a group, think carefully about the requirements of group living and the personal characteristics that would best make a successful living group.